 - Teach them to look for patterns: Table 2 is just doubling while table 3 is tripling.
 Table 5 ends in 0 or 5.
 Table 9 has an interesting pattern- look at the answers- the last number will be in descending order- 18,27,36….
 Table 10 will always end in 0

 - Tables get together: have a study group once a week.
-Use this time to make learning interactive and activity based.
+Use this time to make learning interactive and activity-based.
 Give numbers to each child and ask them to narrate or sing the tables.
 Have a race between them.
-Organise a puzzle or a quiz based on tables
+Organize a puzzle or a quiz based on tables

-- Maggi Test: Create 2-minute test on tables and call it the Maggi test
+- Maggi Test: Create a 2-minute test on tables and call it the Maggi test

 - Stories and tables go hand in hand: Inculcate tables into stories for little ones